ribbotson/MERL-Microbit/README.md

 ## Hardware Configuration.
 I2C devices are connected using a grove breakout
 One wire devices are on the digital I/O of the LoRaWAN Microbit.
-Breakout boards for the devices were sourced for Adafruit and from eBay suppliers.
+Breakout boards for the I2C devices were sourced for Adafruit and from eBay suppliers.
+DS18S20 sensors with cables and waterproof tubes were sourced from eBay.

 ## Software Configuration
 The software is developed in c using the mbed libraries.
 Development environment is yotta.